 Before you begin

-Before you’re ready to use the auctions API, you need to:
+Before you’re ready to use the auctions API, you need to:- Obtain an API key to authenticate.

 - Create several campaigns, to have bids available for the auctions.